 Pool Focus is an essential attribute for any top level 8 Ball Player.
 One rule I instil in my coaching clients is – ALWAYS “play the table, NOT the player”.
 During a hand of poker, you can only work with the cards you’re dealt.
 On a Pool table you get the balls you’re dealt.
 For this reason, it is essential to only expend energy on the elements of the game that you can control. which is of course, your game.

-To gain an insight into their pool brain, I often ask their thoughts about their strategy and selections during a game.
+To gain an insight into their pool brain, I often ask players their thoughts about their selections and strategy during a game.
 Sometimes, I get a response of “If I was playing (insert name here) then I would play this shot because…”.

 Gain Your 8 Ball Pool Focus